Adapters

 Run pracht as a standard Node.js HTTP server.
 The adapter handles static file serving, ISG stale-while-revalidate, request translation, and the generated dist/server/server.js entry boots the production server directly.

-Prerendered HTML receives document headers from dist/server/headers-manifest.json.
+Prerendered HTML receives document headers from dist/server/headers-manifest.json; dist/server/markdown-manifest.json records the exact routes with raw Markdown representations.

 Setup